Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - stay on track during interviews

-- make sure participants are asked the same questions and have a consistent experience
+- make sure interviewers cover the same topics so participants have a consistent experience

 - review interview sessions with your team